spyder-ide/spyder-docs/doc/plugins/notebook.rst

 Connecting an IPython Console
 =============================

-You can connect an IPython Console to your notebook, which will allow you to view your variables in the :guilabel:`Variable Explorer`.
+You can connect an :doc:`/panes/ipythonconsole` to your notebook, which will allow you to view your variables in the :doc:`/panes/variableexplorer`.
 To do so, go to the options menu and click the :guilabel:`Open console` option.
 This will open a new console with the same name of your notebook and display the variables of the cells that you have executed previously in your Notebook.
 If you don't see them, press :kbd:`Enter` in the console.

 .. image:: /images/console/console-standard.png
    :alt: Gif showing connecting console and displaying variables